 - Don’t go at Christmas.
 We went over winter break because at the time we were dealing with strict attendance policies at my son’s school.
 It was either crazy crowds at Christmas, or sweltering heat in the summer.
 Luckily, we chose Christmas Day as a day off between parks, because Magic Kingdom was so packed, Disney closed its doors for about five hours.

 - Get a Disney travel agent.
 Just post on Facebook and ask your friends who they recommend.
 You will have so many to choose from, but at least it narrows down the field compared to a stone-cold Internet search.
 It’s unbelievable how many people do this for a living.
 Thank God they do, though, because it made my head-spinning level drop from giant teacup to Flying Dumbo.
 I can stomach Dumbo.
 We used the Frugal Fairy Godmother (can you stand the cuteness of her name?).
 She knows and loves everything about Disney so you don’t have to.
-I will write a full love letter post about her later.

 My next post in this series will talk about choosing where to stay and eat.
 To meal plan or not to meal plan?
 Stay tuned!